 Projects listed in 17-I.A.1 above are further exempted from the cap on the number of units receiving PBV assistance in any project.
 For these projects, 100% of the units can be assisted with PBV assistance.
-Provisions of 17-LA, L(2) (3) (4) shall be applicable to these projects.
+Provisions of 17-I.A.1.(2) (3) (4) shall be applicable to these projects.

-This provision does not apply to units that were receiving PBV assistance prior to the effective date of April 18, 2017 of the HOTMA implementation guidance .
+This provision does not apply to units that were receiving PBV assistance prior to the effective date of April 18, 2017 of the HOTMA implementation guidance.

-PBV HAP Contracts are considered legally binding obligations by HACCC and shall be the last units affected by any HACCC efforts to respond to insufficient funding, PBV assistance may be attached to existing housing or newly constructed or rehabilitated housing [24 CFR 983.52].
+PBV HAP Contracts are considered legally binding obligations by HACCC and shall be the last units affected by any HACCC efforts to respond to insufficient funding PBV assistance may be attached to existing housing or newly constructed or rehabilitated housing [24 CFR 983.52].
 If PBV units are already selected for project-based assistance either under an agreement to enter into HAP Contract (Agreement) or a HAP contract, HACCC is not required to reduce the number of these units if the amount of budget authority is subsequently reduced.
-However, HACCC is responsible for determining the amount of budget authoritynumber of units that areis available for project-based vouchers and ensuring that the amount of assistancenumber of units that are is attached to units is assisted with PBV assistance are within the amounts available units under the ACC [24 CFR 983.6].
-HACCC shall also ensure that the amount of funding for the assistance attached to the units is available under the ACC,
+However, HACCC is responsible for determining the amount of budget authority number of units that are available for project-based vouchers and ensuring that the amount of assistance number of units that are attached to units is assisted with PBV assistance are within the amount of funding for the assistance attached to the units is available under the ACC.